gitlabhq/gitlabhq/doc/user/project/issues/index.md

 To prevent duplication of issues for the same topic, GitLab searches for similar issues when new issues are being created.

-When typing in the title in the **New Issue** page, GitLab searches titles and descriptions across all issues the user has access to in the current project.
+As you type in the title field of the **New Issue** page, GitLab searches titles and descriptions across all issues to in the current project.
+Only issues you have access to are returned.
 Up to five similar issues, sorted by most recently updated, are displayed below the title box.
-Note that this feature requires [GraphQL](../../../api/graphql/index.md) to be enabled.
+[GraphQL](../../../api/graphql/index.md) must be enabled to use this feature.

 ![Similar issues](img/similar_issues.png)